thehyve/cbioportal/docs/File-Formats.md

 33. **Length**: Length of the structural variation in number ofbasepairs.
 34. **Comments**: Any comments or free text.
 35. **External_Annotation**: COSMIC or GENBank ID.
 Cosmic IDs follow the format `COSMIC:COS1000`.
+36. **cbp_driver**: "Putative_Passenger", "Putative_Driver", "Unknown", "NA" or "" (empty value).
+37. **cbp_driver_annotation**: field to give more information about the cbp_driver value (limited to 80 characters).
+This field can only be present if the cbp_driver is also present in the MAF file.
+This field is free text.
+Example values for this field are: "Pathogenic" or "VUS".
+38. **cbp_driver_tiers**: free label/category that marks the mutation as a putative driver (limited to 20 characters).
+This field is free text.
+Example values for this field are: "Tier 1", Tier 2"...
+In the Oncoprint menu, the tiers are be ordered alphabetically.
+If you do not want to put specific mutations in any category, leave the field blank or type "NA".
+39. **cbp_driver_tiers_annotation**: field to give more information about the cbp_driver_tiers value (limited to 80 characters).
+This field can only be present if the cbp_driver_tiers is also present in the MAF file.
+This field is free text.
+Example values for this field are: "Highly Actionable", "Potentially Actionable", "Not currently actionable"...

 ##### Annotation